gregsaun/bear_extruder_and_x_axis/README.md

 The Bear X axis also supports alternative extruders such as [Bondtech Prusa Upgrade](./optional_parts/bondtech_x_carriage), [E3D Hemera](./optional_parts/bear_hemera) and [Vertigo295's extruders](https://www.thingiverse.com/vertigo235/designs).

-All parts are available under GPLv3 open source license and you can download STEP and Fusion 360 source files.
+All parts are available under GPLv3 open source license, you can download STEP and Fusion 360 source files.
 Feel free to fork and share it!

 :warning: The Bear X axis is **NOT** compatible with stock Prusa extruder!